beyondyourself113/beyondyourself113/README.md

 ### Blockchain Development
 - Expertise in **EVMs**, **Solana**, **Tron**, and **Sui**
-- Development and deployment of smart contracts for:
+- Fully development of frontend and smart contracts for:
   - **Presale platforms**
   - **Staking protocols**
   - **Launchpads**